Breast Pain Mastalgia

 Breast pain and breast cancer

-Women with breast pain often worry that the pain is caused by breast cancer.
+Women with breast pain often worry that the pain is a sign of breast cancer.
 However, the first symptom of breast cancer is usually a painless lump.
 Pain is not usually an early symptom.

 However, even though breast pain is not likely to be caused by cancer, you should see your doctor if you have any concerns about breast pain or any other breast symptoms.